 Gather Your Tools

 Before you begin repairing a hole in drywall, it's important to gather all the necessary tools.
 Having the right tools will make the process much smoother and ensure a successful repair.
-The following is a list of tools you will need:1.Drywall patch
+The following is a list of tools you will need:1.Drywall patch2.Joint compound

 3.Putty knife